-NFL Players Renew Anthem Protests As Pre-Season Starts
+NFL Players Renew Anthem Protests As Preseason Starts

 The protest controversy began in 2016, when then-San Francisco 49ers quarterback Colin Kaepernick knelt during the rendition of the anthem to call attention to injustices faced by people of color, particularly at the hands of the police.
 Several other players joined the protest.

-Last year, President Trump condemned players who refused to stand for the anthem, calling for fans to boycott NFL games unless teams did something to stop the protests.
+.....Be happy, be cool!
+A football game, that fans are paying soooo much money to watch and enjoy, is no place to protest.
+Most of that money goes to the players anyway.
+Find another way to protest.
+Stand proudly for your National Anthem or be Suspended Without Pay!— Donald J. Trump (@realDonaldTrump) August 10, 2018

-In October, Vice President Mike Pence, a former governor of Indiana, attended an Indianapolis Colts game with second lady Karen.
+In October, Vice President Pence, a former governor of Indiana, attended an Indianapolis Colts game with second lady Karen Pence.
 The Pences promptly left the game when players knelt during the anthem.